d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 net.initialize()
 ```

 Let us see whether the centering layer did its job.
 For that we send random data through the network and check whether the mean vanishes.
-Note that since we're dealing with floating point numbers, we're going to see a very small albeit typically nonzero number.
+Note that since we are dealing with floating point numbers, we are going to see a very small albeit typically nonzero number.

 ```{.python .input  n=4}
 y = net(np.random.uniform(size=(4, 8)))